vbalbarin/azure-set-panexternaldynamiciplists-runbook/README.md

 It should be noted that all of these commandlets are executed within the same shell environment.

-The variables names are prefixed with the characters`$AZURE_`.
+The variables names are prefixed with the characters`$AZ_`.
 This enables easier management of all the required values in this session using the variable commandlets `Get-Variable -Name "AZURE_*` and `Remove-Variable -Name "AZURE_*`.

 ### Login